Pablo-Lipchanskyi/goit-markup-hw-06/README.md

-# goit-markup-hw-02
+# goit-markup-hw-06

-second homework for GoIT
+six homework for GoIT